Leonie Mellinger: Personal life

 Mellinger married actor Robin Askwith in 1988, although they divorced in 1991.
 She then married Anthony Burton in 1996 and the couple had a daughter, Aurelie, born the same year.

+Podcasts

+In 2023 Mellinger launched a new podcast series called 'The Courage to Speak'.
+In each episode she talks to a well known personality about their life and career and issues that have been very important to them to publicly speak about.